MetPX/sarracenia/doc/Admin.rst

 un-privileged *sarra* account.

 ..
 NOTE::
-   out of scope of this discussion, but aside from file system permissions, it is convenient to provide the sarra user sudo access to rabbitmqctl.
+   Out of scope of this discussion, but aside from file system permissions, it is convenient to provide the sarra user sudo access to rabbitmqctl.
    With that, the entire system can be administered without system administrative access.